hjdhjd/homebridge-myq/README.md

 There are two ways to be able to control a MyQ-compatible garage door opener through HomeKit:

-1. LiftMaster and Chamberlain make a hardware HomeKit bridge also called Home Bridge (not to be coonfused with the open source [homebridge project](https://www.npmjs.com/package/homebridge)).
+1. LiftMaster and Chamberlain make a hardware HomeKit bridge also called Home Bridge (not to be confused with the open source [homebridge project](https://www.npmjs.com/package/homebridge)).
 Unfortunately, some of us have encountered issues with the hardware bridge in a real world setting, where it either stops working or hangs for extended periods of time.
 Others have encountered no issues and this solution works well.